ComScore

 • Distance from LA: 90 minutes

-• Why We Love It: family-focused attractions, beautiful beaches
+• Why We Love It: Southern California’s surf central, great food

 With seven miles of Pacific coastline, Carlsbad is a haven for families and has something for every member and age group to explore, even teens (check out the Museum of Making Music).
-Start at the SEA LIFE Aquarium, or the Agua Hedionda Lagoon Discovery Center, and be sure to visit the Leo Carrillo Ranch and the Flower Fields at Carlsbad Ranch.
-Then, head to the LEGOLAND California Theme Park.
+Start at the SEA LIFE Aquarium, or the Agua Hedionda Lagoon Discovery Center, and be sure to visit the Leo Carrillo Ranch.
+Then, head to the LEGOLAND California Theme Park (the Sheraton resort has its own private entrance).
 And, after all that family fun and adventure, Mom and Dad might need to unwind.
 You can sip and swirl wine at Carruth Cellars tasting room, but if the family is still in tow, take them for s’mores around an open flame at nearby Campfire restaurant (with a menu by chef Eric Bost from nearby Michelin-starred Jeune et Jolie in the kitchen) while you peruse the craft cocktail menu.

 Best for Sand Dune Climbing